 Afternoon at Château de Chambord

-Designed for the King’s hunting and pleasure trips, Château de Chambord was also a demonstration of his political and cultural power in Europe.
-The château has an original central double-spiral staircase designed by Leonardo da Vinci, and beautiful French-style gardens to explore.
+Designed for the King’s hunting and pleasure trips, Château de Chambord also demonstrated his political and cultural power in Europe.
+The château has an original central double-spiral staircase designed by Leonardo da Vinci and beautiful French-style gardens to explore.

 Evening and night at Relais de Chambord